jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Flag

-1. In an Actor: A type of a boolean Actor property that can be set or unset by using `+<FLAGNAME>` or `-<FLAGNAME>` in the actor's Default block.
+1. In an Actor: A type of a boolean Actor property that can be set or unset by using `+<FLAGNAME>` or `-<FLAGNAME>` in the actor's Default block or by setting `bFLAGNAME` to true or false on an actor pointer.
 Flags are internally defined as a bit field.

 2. In a function: A bitfield that functions as an argument of a function so that it can combine multiple values.
 The flags are integer numbers that normally receive "nice names" by being defined as constants.
+Flags can be set, unset and combined with bitwise operators.
+See: [Flow Control](A1_Flow_Control.md).

 ### Function